kevinwlu/iot/lesson5/README.md

 # <a href="https://goo.gl/shPybk">Lesson 5</a>: Crossbar.io and Paho

-# Lab A: Install and run Crossbar.io publish on one tab and subscribe on another
+# Lab A: Install and run Crossbar.io to subscribe on one tab and publish on another

 sudo apt-get install python3.pip python.dev libssl-dev